SSO

 The step-by-step guide for adding SSO

 SSO is a premium feature available only with our EXPERT package for PerfectScale’s paying customers.
-Contact to learn more about how to gain access to this feature.
+Contact [email protected] to learn more about how to gain access to this feature.

 Setting up a new SSO connection